 test integration_test under

 Flutter drive arguments in the Flutter workflow editor.

-Selecting the Stop build if tests fail option will stop the build after finishing all the enabled tests when any of the tests fail.
+If you check Stop build if tests or analysis fail, the build will stop after finishing all the enabled tests or analysis runs when any of them fail.
 Such builds will have the status “failed”.

 Running tests in Firebase Test Lab

 Integration tests can also be run on real devices in Firebase Test Lab when using the integration_test package and custom scripts in Codemagic.
 See a detailed guide on how to set up testing in Firebase Test Lab here.